paypal/react-engine/README.md

 // example:
 var data = client.data();
 ```

+###### Client options spec
+Pass in a JavaScript object as options to the react-engine's client boot function.
+The options object can contain properties from [react router's create configuration object](http://rackt.github.io/react-router/#Router.create).

+Additionally, it should contain the following `required` property,

+- `viewResolver` : <function> - a function that react-engine needs to resolve the view file.
+  an example of the viewResolver can be [found here](https://github.com/paypal/react-engine/blob/ecd27b30a9028d3f02b8f8e89d355bb5fc909de9/examples/simple/public/index.js#L29).

 ### Yeoman Generator
 There is a Yeoman generator available to create a new express or KrakenJS application which uses react-engine: